branic18/mood-tracker/README.md

 ## Overview

-The Full-Stack Mood Tracker is a web application that helps users track their moods over time, providing insights and suggestions to improve mental well-being.
+The Calming Mood Tracker is a web application that helps users track their moods over time, providing insights and suggestions to improve mental well-being.
 Users can log their mood on a specific day by selecting the date and choosing a mood from a dropdown menu.
 The app also generates a list of suggested activities based on the selected mood, encouraging positive actions for better mental health.

 The app allows users to view their mood history and provides a user-friendly interface for both tracking and reflecting on their emotional well-being.